 The most significant effect of the TCJA for Entergy was the change in the federal corporate income tax rate from 35% to 21%, effective January 1, 2018.
-Entergy had remaining regulatory liabilities of \$1.0 billion and \$1.3 billion as of December 31, 2023 and December 31, 2022, respectively, mainly associated with the re-measurement of deferred tax assets and liabilities from the income tax rate change, subsequent amortization of excess ADIT, and payments to customers since the enactment of the TCJA.
-In addition to the protected and unprotected excess ADIT amounts, the net regulatory liability for income taxes includes other regulatory assets and liabilities for income taxes mainly for AFUDC, which is described in Note 1 to the financial statements.
+Entergy had regulatory liability balances of \$1.2 billion and \$1.0 billion as of December 31, 2024 and December 31, 2023, respectively.
+These liabilities were primarily associated with the re-measurement of deferred tax assets and liabilities due to the income tax rate change, subsequent amortization of excess ADIT, and payments to customers since the enactment of the TCJA.
+In addition to the protected and unprotected excess ADIT amounts, the net regulatory liability for income taxes includes other regulatory assets and liabilities for income taxes mainly related to AFUDC, as described in Note 1 to the financial statements.

-Entergy's regulatory liability for income taxes includes a gross-up at the applicable tax rate because of the effect that excess ADIT has on the ratemaking formula.
-The regulatory liability for income taxes includes the effect of (1) the reduction of the net deferred tax liability resulting in excess ADIT, and (2) the tax gross-up of excess ADIT.
+Entergy's regulatory liability for income taxes includes a gross-up at the applicable tax rate to account for the effect of excess ADIT on the ratemaking formula.
+The regulatory liability for income taxes reflects (1) the reduction of the net deferred tax liability resulting in excess ADIT, and (2) the tax gross-up of excess ADIT.

 Excess ADIT is generally classified into two categories: (1) the portion that is subject to the normalization requirements of the TCJA, referred to as "protected", and (2) the portion that is not subject to such normalization provisions, referred to as "unprotected".
-See Note 2 to the financial statements for discussion of Entergy Louisiana's \$106 million reversal of a regulatory liability, associated with the Hurricane Isaac securitization, recognized in 2017 as a result of the TCJA, recorded in fourth quarter 2023.
-The majority of the remaining unamortized Excess ADIT as of December 31, 2023 is classified as protected.
-The TCJA provides that the normalization method of accounting for income taxes is required for excess ADIT associated with public utility property.
-The TCJA provides for the use of the average rate assumption method (ARAM) for the determination of the timing of the return of excess ADIT associated with such property.
+See Note 2 to the financial statements for discussion of Entergy Louisiana's \$106 million reversal of a regulatory liability, primarily associated with the Hurricane Isaac securitization, recognized in 2017 as a result of the TCJA, recorded in fourth quarter 2023.

+The majority of the remaining unamortized Excess ADIT as of December 31, 2024 is classified as protected.
+The TCJA mandates the normalization method of accounting for income taxes for excess ADIT associated with public utility property.
+The TCJA specifies the use of the average rate assumption method (ARAM) to determine of the timing of the return of excess ADIT associated with such property.
 Under ARAM, the excess ADIT is reduced over the remaining life of the asset.
 Remaining asset lives vary for each Registrant Subsidiary, but the average life of public utility property is typically 30 years or longer.
-Entergy will amortize the protected portion of the excess ADIT in conformity with the normalization requirements.
+Entergy will amortize the protected portion of the excess ADIT in compliance with the normalization requirements.

-During the second quarter 2018, the Registrant Subsidiaries began returning unprotected excess accumulated deferred income taxes, associated with the effects of the TCJA, to their customers through rate riders and other means approved by their respective regulatory authorities.
+During the second quarter 2018, the Registrant Subsidiaries began returning unprotected excess accumulated deferred income taxes, associated with the effects of the TCJA, to their customers through rate riders and other mechanisms approved by their respective regulatory authorities.
 Return of the unprotected excess accumulated deferred income taxes results in a reduction in the regulatory liability for income taxes and a corresponding reduction in income tax expense.
 This manner of regulatory accounting affects the effective tax rate for the period as compared to the statutory tax rate.
-There was no return of unprotected excess accumulated deferred income taxes for Entergy for the year ended December 31, 2023.
-For the year ended December 31, 2022, the return of unprotected excess accumulated deferred income taxes by \$53 million for Entergy.
+The return of unprotected excess accumulated deferred income taxes was substantially completed by Entergy during 2022.